vamikakarn/vamikakarn/README.md

 ## Hi there 👋
+Hi, I'm a biotechnology graduate with a passion for bioinformatics and computational biology.
+I work with R, Python, and Linux, building tools and workflows that bridge the gap between biology and data science.
+I'm especially interested in:
+> Genomic data analysis
+> Biological data visualization
+> Reproducible research pipelines
+> Open science and collaborative projects

+I'm currently exploring opportunities in bioinformatics and computational biology, and always open to connecting with others in the field.
+Feel free to reach out or check out my work here on GitHub.
 <!--
 **vamikakarn/vamikakarn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.